 This prototype, seen in Figure 6, is able to detect and implement blinking for a silicone prosthetic eyelid.
-The blinking of the patients remaining eye could be detected through the use of an LED/Photodiode, integrated with a pair of glasses, which would, in turn, trigger the movement of the prosthetic eyelid [7].
-Unfortunately, this design could not be utilized as is - because the electrical components are still far too large to be housed inconspicuously on the patient, and the servo motor used generates a fair amount of noise and with the other eye.
-This mechanism will be used in our design as it creates a very life-like blink [7].
+The blinking of the patients remaining eye is detected through the use of an LED/Photodiode, integrated with a pair of glasses, which would, in turn, trigger the movement of the prosthetic eyelid [7].
+Unfortunately, this design could not be utilized as is.
+The electrical components are still far too large to be housed inconspicuously on the patient, and the servo motor used generates a fair

 Figure 6.
 Current blinking prosthesis prototype.
-[7] vibration when in use.
+[7] amount of heat, noise, and vibration when in use.

 This prototype uses an embedded cord mechanism to mimic the blinking motion.
 Two cords are attached to a servo motor.
 One cord is threaded through the lower portion of the eyelid and attached again to the servo motor.
 The other cord is attached to the eyelid itself such that when pulled, the eye opens.
-These two cords control the eyelid and create a synchronized blink
+These two cords control the eyelid and create a synchronized blink with the healthy eye.
+This mechanism will be used in our design as it creates a very life-like blink [7].